Nightshade-Foundation/darkfang/README.md

 - If you are building a macOS package, you'll need to install Xcode and the associated command-line tools.
 You may also need to set your default SDK to macOS 11.0 or higher, which you can do by running `export SDKROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX11.1.sdk`.
 The exact command will depend on where Xcode is installed and which SDK version you're using.
 - To build on Windows, you'll need to install Visual Studio.
 Once it's installed, you may also need to run `npm config set msvs_version 2019` (or the appropriate version).

-## Contributing to Min
+## Contributing to Darkfang

-Thanks for taking the time to contribute to Min!
+Thanks for taking the time to contribute to Darkfang!

 ### Getting Help

-If you're experiencing a bug or have a suggestion for how to improve Min, please open a [new issue](https://github.com/minbrowser/min/issues/new/choose).
+If you're experiencing a bug or have a suggestion for how to improve Min, please open a [new issue](https://github.com/Nightshade-Foundation/darkfang/issues/new/choose).

-If you have questions about using Min, need help getting started with development, or want to talk about what we're working on, join our [Discord server](https://discord.gg/bRpqjJ4).

-### Contributing Code

-- Start by following the development instructions listed above.
-- The wiki has an [overview of Min's architecture](https://github.com/minbrowser/min/wiki/Architecture).
-- Min uses the [Standard](https://github.com/feross/standard) code style; [most editors](https://standardjs.com/#are-there-text-editor-plugins) have plugins available to auto-format your code.
-- If you see something that's missing, or run into any problems, please open an issue!

 ### Contributing Translations